Academic Integrity Procedure

 Third Offense and Subsequent Offenses

 The instructor will communicate with the student about the suspected violation of the Academic Integrity Procedure.
 The instructor will have the authority to issue a failing grade on the paper, exam or assignment for which cheating or plagiarism was established.
+In addition, the instructor will have the authority to issue a failing grade for the course.
 The student’s name will be entered into the database of Student Academic Integrity Violations for a third or subsequent offense of student academic misconduct.
 The student will be suspended for one semester from Kirkwood Community College.
 The student must meet with the Associate Vice President of Academic Affairs prior to being readmitted to the college.

 Appeal